claytonblythe/deepython/content/2018_02_16_neural_music.md

 The dataset can be found [in this github repository](https://github.com/mdeff/fma) which provides 30 second samples of thousands of tracks.
 With my initial experimentation with 8,000 tracks of 8 different genres, I was able to classify songs correctly with ~50% accuracy using a very simple convolutional neural network based off the VGG network, a series of 3x3 convolutions with stride of 1, padding of 1, batch normalization, ReLU, and 2x2 max pooling, taking an image from 512x512 to a softmax prediction of eight genres.
 Preprocessing of the 8,000 tracks was done to convert audio into melspectrograms using the librosa package in python.

+For example, this is the spectrogram for "Lose Yourself To Dance" by Daft Punk.

 ![Alt Test](https://deepython.com/images/lose_yourself_to_dance.png)

 A spectrogram decomposes audio from the amplitude/time domain into the frequency domain, allowing for a pictoral and visual representation of a song!
 I extracted random samples of 5.94 seconds for each song, so it is a very short time to be able to determine music genre.
 Overall, I think that these are very promising results using such a simple architecture and training from scratch on a small portion of data.